anthill-platform/anthill/docs/installation.rst

             apt -y install puppetserver

-        to install both Puppet Server and Agent
+        To install both Puppet Server and Agent on the same node

     .. tab:: Multi-Node environment